-Commissioners Kenneth G. and Jolene K. Hodder serve as the National Commander and National President for Women’s Ministries respectively for The Salvation Army in the United States of America.
+Commissioners Kenneth G. and Jolene K. Hodder serve as the National Commander and National Secretary for Program respectively for The Salvation Army in the United States of America.

 Commissioner Kenneth Hodder is a graduate of Harvard College (A.B. magna cum laude, 1980) and Harvard Law School (J.D., 1983).
 Commissioner Jolene Hodder holds a Bachelor of Science degree from California State University, Los Angeles (1982), and a Masters of Religion from Trevecca Nazarene University (2018).

 In 1986, after several years in their chosen professions, Commissioners Hodder responded to God’s call to service as Salvation Army officers.
 Commissioned in 1988, they subsequently served in corps appointments in Glendale and Torrance, California, as instructors at the School for Officers Training, and later as staff officers at USA Western Territorial Headquarters.
 In 1997, they served for three years as Coordinators for the International Millennial Congress.
 Later they served at Southern California Divisional Headquarters in Los Angeles, and then as divisional leaders for the Cascade Division.